ClawCodes/MSD/CS6012/Week3/Day1/Assignment6/analysis.md

 ## Question 6

-Inserting the words in alphabetical order with lead to a long linear chain of nodes, that is effectively a linked list.
+Inserting the words in alphabetical order will lead to a long linear chain of nodes, that is effectively a linked list.
-This will lead to longer traversal times, enforcing `O(n)`, because there is no branching we will have to visit every node when traversing the tree.
+This will lead to longer traversal times, enforcing `O(n)`, because there is no bidirectional branching and we will have to visit every node when traversing the tree.
 This is the same problem highlighted in Question 1 above.
 To fix the problem you could insert the words in random order or attempt to pre-sort the insertions so they create a somewhat balances tree.